-- Upon completion of the textual analysis of the primary sources students should participate in a class discussion. - Students should compare the information recorded in their graphic organizers.
+- Upon completion of the textual analysis of the article students should participate in a class discussion. - Students should compare the information recorded in their individual or group graphic organizers, and discuss the rationale behind each important fact dissected from the text, along with discussing any new or challenging vocabulary.

-Activity 2: After students discuss the primary sources embedded in the text, teachers should begin a conversation about historic preservation of primary sources.
+Activity 2: After students discuss their text analysis, teachers should begin a conversation about slavery, New York State heritage, and the beginning of the fight for equality.